 7.1 Can I use another coloring agent?

-Yes, you can use natural coloring agents like beet juice or purple sweet potato powder if you prefer a more natural approach.
+Sure , beet juice or purple sweet potato powder work well if you want natural color .

 7.2 How long can I keep the cake?